Zufallspitze Cevedale

 Presumably this mountain peak is the most famous peak of the Ortles-Cevedale

-The Gran Zebru (3,857 m) is the second highest peak of the Ortles-Cevedale group.
+The Gran Zebrù (3,857 m) is the second highest peak of the Ortles-Cevedale group.
 This mountain massif is situated exactly between South Tyrol and the province of Sondrio.
-Its peak is located about 4 km in the south of the Ortles mountain.
+Its peak is located about 4 km south of the Ortles, the main peak of the mountain range stretching along the ridge from Monte Cristallo (3,434 m) to Monte Cevedale (3,769 m).

-Like the most of the peaks of the Rhaetian Alps, also the Gran Zebrù has been explored for the first time in the 19th century.
-Francis Fox Tuckett, the Buxton brothers and the two alpine guides Michel and Franz Biener were the first to ascend this mountain on 3rd August 1864.
+Like most of the peaks of the Rhaetian Alps, the Gran Zebrù was first explored in the 19th century too.
+On 3rd August 1864, Francis Fox Tuckett, the Buxton brothers and the two mountain guides Michel and Franz Biener started the first secured ascent to the summit ever.

 Suggest an edit/correction